 How I Back Up My Files

-Here’s how I personally back up my files: on my second hard drive on my desktop computer, full set of files on my laptop computer, and on a portable hard drive stored at family members’ houses.
+Here’s how I personally back up my files: , full set of files on my laptop computer, daily backup to the cloud, frequent backups to a high-capacity thumb drive, and on a portable hard drive stored at a family member’s house.

 I use a thumb drive to transfer files between my desktop and my laptop, and also to back up files every couple of hours when I’m using the laptop.